Auto Transcript

 A lot of things in the world that you see start to make a lot more sense once you understand this.

-You are a enlisted soldier of God and you are deep in enemy territory.
+You are an enlisted soldier of God and you are deep in enemy territory.

-Now, of course, I I we have to be clear here.
-The battle between Satan, Satan’s evil world system, and the kingdom of God.
-In this battle, Satan is, of course, no means by no means more powerful than God.
-And in fact, the Bible makes it clear that Satan is only able to do this because of God’s permission.
+Now, I want to be clear here.
+The battle is between Satan, Satan’s evil world system, and the kingdom of God.
+In this battle, Satan is by no means more powerful than God.
+In fact, the Bible makes it clear that Satan is only able to do this because of God’s permission.
 You could say that Satan operates under God’s leash.

 But I think a helpful way to think about it is just as God once gave Satan permission to tempt Job, God has given Satan during this time to rule over the world system and the levers of power in the world to tempt and test the saints.